aisha-gregg/aisha-blog/posts/lockdown-series.md

 Katie | Travel Blogger |Instagram: [@katiesaway](https://www.instagram.com/katiesaway/)
 Website: www.katiesaway.com/content-links

 We are very lucky in Australia to have not been hit too hard with the virus over the last few months.
 Although we have still been in quite a strict lockdown since the end of March.
-Everything changed really quickly for us in the start - one minute we were all living our lives, and the next we were only allowed out of the house to exercise or shop for necessities.
+Everything changed really quickly for us in the start, one minute we were all living our lives, and the next we were only allowed out of the house to exercise or shop for necessities.

 For most of April and May we were only allowed to meet one other person outside, and it had to be for exercise, and no one from outside the household was allowed into the house.
 Most people are still working from home and all restaurants and cafes have been closed except for takeaway.
 There have been border restrictions so we are unable to leave Australia, and unable to leave our own state.
 At the moment they have started easing restrictions, with 10 people allowed to sit in restaurants at a time, 5 people to visit a household, and we are allowed to meet 10 people for a picnic.
 From June 1 these are being loosened again so 50 people can go out to eat at a time and we are allowed to travel within our state.